Formula One sponsorship liveries: Lotus (2010–2011)

 The new Lotus team made its début in 2010 and was renamed to Caterham F1 in 2012.
 It was formally from Malaysia but still had a livery dominated by British racing green, like the old Lotus team had for many years.

 Lotus (2012–2015)

-The Renault team was renamed Lotus in 2012, following an agreement with Caterham F1.
+Renault was renamed Lotus in 2012, following an agreement with Caterham F1.
 The team was owned by Luxembourg-based venture capital group Genii Capital and named after its branding partner Group Lotus.
 Its livery, introduced back in 2011 with Renault R31, was designed as a tribute to the Team Lotus cars of 1981–1986 and their famous John Player Special liveries.

 Maki

 Manor

 Manor entered Formula One in 2016 after being renamed from Marussia.

 March Engineering

 In the mid-1970s, the works March team (March Engineering) often ran different sponsorship liveries on individual cars, under multiple entrant names.